FESTIVAL INFORMATION

 Geoff Gardner (Chair), Karen Foley (Treasurer), Grace Boschetti, Nicky Hannan, Digby Houghton, Sue Murray, Simon Taaffe, Zac Tomé, James Vaughan and Angelica Waite.

 The Cinema Reborn catalogue is edited by Anne Rutherford and designed by David McLaine.
 Editorial assistance by Simon Taaffe.
-Additional Research by Zac Tomé.
 Program notes published on the Cinema Reborn website are edited by Anne Rutherford.

-The Cinema Reborn website is designed and published by Angelica Waite, Grace Boschetti and Megan Ng.
+The Cinema Reborn website is designed and published by Angelica Waite and Grace Boschetti.

 The Cinema Reborn 2026 trailer is produced by James Vaughan.